AlexeyPlodenko/proxydbq/README.md

 Run the command in the CLI with administrator permissions.

+**`npm run package` errors: Cannot start service: Host version "0.21.5" does not match binary version "0.25.10"**

+This is caused by a version mismatch in esbuild between the JavaScript host package and the native binary.
+Fix:

+1) Remove install artifacts: delete `node_modules` and `package-lock.json`.
+2) Ensure you are using Node 18+ and npm 9+.
+3) Reinstall dependencies to pick up the pinned esbuild version: `npm install`.
+4) Try packaging again: `npm run package`.

+Note: The project pins esbuild to 0.21.5 to align with Vite.
+If you still see the error, run `npm cache verify` and repeat the steps above.

 ## TODO

+* Test if Vitess, TiDB, MariaDB protocols are also supported.
+Update docs.
+Reflect supported protocols in UI.
 * Remember query.
 A clickable star icon, that puts the query to the saved queries list.
 * View query.
 Click on a query to see the query details.
 * Saved queries should not be removed.